flutter/website/src/docs/resources/faq.md

 class, which is used as the basis of the animation system, formalizes a subscription model for events with multiple listeners.

-* Class-based object-orientated programming: Most of the APIs of the framework are built using classes with inheritance.
+* Class-based object-oriented programming: Most of the APIs of the framework are built using classes with inheritance.
 We use an approach whereby we define very high-level APIs in our base classes, then specialize them iteratively in subclasses.
 For example, our render objects have a base class